 Test Preformed: When a channel has a Green and a Yellow display active a dual indication timer is started.
 If one of the indications turns off the dual indication timer is stopped (it is not cleared) and a single indication timer is started.
 If both of the indications turn off the dual indication timer is stopped (it is not cleared) and a no indication timer is started.
-If the dual indication condition returns the single indication and no indication timers are stopped (not cleared) and the dual indication timer continues timing from its prior value.
+If the dual indication condition returns the single indication and no indication timer are stopped (it is not cleared) and the dual indication timer continues timing from its prior value.
+If the dual indication timer continues timing from its prior value.
 If the dual indication timer reaches 600 milliseconds or more the monitor will latch a dual indication fault.
-If the single indication timer reaches 1000 milliseconds the dual indication timer, the single indication timer, and the no indication timer are reset to zero and the dual indication is ignored.
-If the no indication timer reaches 300 milliseconds the dual indication timer, and the no indication timer are reset to zero and the dual indication timer, and the no indication timer are reset to zero and the dual indication is ignored.
-The normal voltage thresholds for this test are: Reds - ON when above 70V{RMS} and OFF when below 50V{RMS}.
-Greens / Yellows / Walks - ON when above 25V{RMS} and OFF when below 15V{RMS}.
+If the single indication timer reaches 1000 milliseconds the dual indication timer, the single indication timer, and the no indication timer reaches 300 milliseconds the dual indication timer, the single indication timer reaches 300 milliseconds the dual indication timer, the single indication timer reaches 300 milliseconds the dual indication timer, the single indication timer reaches 300 milliseconds the dual indication timer, the single indication timer, and the no indication timer are reset to zero and the dual indication timer, the normal voltage thresholds for this test are: Reds - ON when above 70VRMS and OFF when below 50VRMS, Greens / Yellows / Walks - ON when above 25VRMS and OFF when below 15VRMS.